Georges René Le Peley de Pléville: War of the Austrian Succession

 He entered the gardes de la marine but was too poor to remain there, so he was taken on by a small privateer sailing from Granville, the Françoise du Lac, as lieutenant.
-Some hours after leaving port, this boat was met in the lee of Jersey by two English privateers and crushed between their cannons' cross-fire. de Pléville was wounded in this 6 hour long battle, losing his right leg and finally being captured.
-Welcomed to Falmouth like a son by the family of an Admiralty functionary, he was cared for there and learned English until he was exchanged for an English prisoner.
-He then served in the French Royal Navy as lieutenant de frégate on the 46-gun Argonaute, commanded by Tilly Le Pelley, another uncle, then on the ship Mercure, which was part of the squadron under the orders of the duc d'Anville in 1746 to recapture Cape Breton Island.
-This squadron was met on its return from Chebucto by Admiral George Anson and in the ensuing First battle of Cape Finisterre a cannonball carried away de Pléville's wooden leg (de Pléville joked to his captain "That cannonball was mistaken – it only made work for the carpenter." or, in the original French, "Le boulet s'est trompé – il n'a donné de besogne qu'au charpentier") and he was once again taken prisoner.
+Some hours after leaving port, this boat was met in the lee of Jersey by two British privateers and crushed between their cannons' cross-fire. de Pléville was wounded in this 6 hour long battle, losing his right leg and finally being captured.
+Welcomed to Falmouth like a son by the family of an employee of the British Admiralty, he was cared for there and learned English until he was exchanged for a British prisoner of war.

+De Pléville then served in the French Navy as frigate lieutenant on the 46-gun Argonaute, commanded by Tilly Le Pelley, another uncle, then on the ship Mercure, which was part of the 1746 Duc d'Anville expedition under the Duke of Anville which planned to recapture Cape Breton Island.
+The expedition was met on its return from Chebucto by Admiral George Anson and in the ensuing First Battle of Cape Finisterre a cannonball carried away de Pléville's wooden leg (de Pléville joked to his captain "That cannonball was mistaken – it only made work for the carpenter." or, in the original French, "Le boulet s'est trompé – il n'a donné de besogne qu'au charpentier") and he was once again taken prisoner.

 On his release, he started serving on another privateer.
 He was second officer on the Comte de Noailles, on which he was yet again taken prisoner, though he managed to escape shortly before the end of the war.
 He then became second officer on a smuggling vessel working along the coast of England then, as captain, for four years again on a Newfoundland fishing vessel.

-In 1757 Georges Pléville Le Pelley married Marie Ursule de Rambaud in Marseille, and the couple had four children.
+In 1757 de Pléville married Marie Ursule de Rambaud in Marseille, and the couple had four children.
 Marie Ursule was the daughter of Jean Rambaud (a privateer captain, ship-owner and foreign merchant), with the marriage thus making de Pléville brother-in-law to Agathe de Rambaud.

 Seven Years' War

 His ship, Brillant, was requisitioned as a troop transport for the 1756 expedition to Menorca and then for the operations on Corsica.
-He commanded the privateer corvette Colibri, belonging to his father-in-law, informing the French navy of the movements of English vessels.
+He commanded the privateer corvette Colibri, belonging to his father-in-law, informing the French navy of the movements of British vessels.
 Having been in many close combats, he and the Colibri were integrated into the Clue squadron in 1758 at Martinique.

-From 1758 to 1762, he commanded a small ship of the French Navy, the Hirondelle, with which he seized three British East India Company ships.
+From 1758 to 1762, he commanded a small ship of the French Navy, the Hirondelle, with which he seized three East India Company ships.
 During one of these battles, he again lost his wooden leg.
 Health problems forced him to take up posts on land in the following years, including lieutenant de vaisseau and capitaine of the port of Martinique from 1763, writing a treatise on masts and making improvements to the roads on the Antilles.